vepo/vepo.github.io/_posts/2021-01-25-11-00-00-using-bean-validation.md

 ## Requiring Valid Parameters

-The next step, you should informe Quarkus, where you want to use the validate.
+The next step, you should inform Quarkus, where you want to use the validate.
 From the example above, we can remove all validation lines and just add the annotation `javax.validation.Valid`.

 ```java
 @POST